 - Publishers may nominate one book, and a book may only be submitted once for the prize.

 - Authors can self-nominate or be nominated by another person.

 - APSA reserves the right not to award the prize in any given year.

 A member of the APSA Executive will chair the judging panel, which will consist of at least three people and aim to include at least one woman.
 All judges will be members of APSA.
+Where possible, past winners will be encouraged to participate in the judging process for future awards.
 Except where such a nomination might give rise to a perceived conflict of interest, the panel will also include a fourth person nominated by the Mayer Trust.
 No one who is nominated for the prize, who has nominated someone else for the prize, or who has a relationship with anyone nominated for the prize will be eligible to sit on the panel.

 If a digital copy is not possible, please contact the APSA Executive Assistant as soon as possible to make alternate arrangements.